andreagrondal/flabberFerdig/README.md

             });
 ```

-In the code, you are going to change the numbers after "http://" to the numbers you copied in the backend project terminal.
+In the code, you are going to change the numbers after "http://" to the numbers from the THIRD IP address you copied in the backend project terminal.

 ```bash
  const response = await fetch(`http://CHANGE THIS NUMBERS/generateDay`